 - Use low brightness bulbs/LEDs for all night use to illuminate porches

 - Avoid using a single powerful floodlight to light a large area, multiple lower power units will provide better coverage and are less likely to cause nuisance.

 The Institution of Lighting Professionals has also produced a useful light pollution advice leaflet.
-Download ILP guidance [pdf] 382KB.
+Visit the ILP website for further guidance.

 You have two options - mediation or formal complaint.